 Quality assurance ensures that any mistakes are caught prior to launch so you are launching the best product possible.

-This shouldn’t be as simple as check the page, check the box, and move on, however.
+This shouldn’t be as simple as checking the page, checking the box, and moving on, however.

 You should really be leaning on each team member’s expertise to ensure the quality is the highest and best it can be.

 You want to be sure that your website works across all necessary browsers and devices.
 We typically use a tool called BrowserStack to help with this process.

 Strategists should be double-checking the page content for best practices, designers should be checking for overall design consistency, developers should be checking for efficiencies in code and page speed, and project managers should make sure everything is working correctly as originally scoped.

 After any necessary revisions are taken into account, it’s time to break out that launch plan we spoke about in the pre-process.

 Due to that plan, you should know exactly who needs to be on-call and in the room for launch.

 No one should be scrambling to figure out passwords, any extra costs for redirects or subdomains should be accounted for and expectations around email and propagation should be clearly set.

 Well, not quite.